 9:00 am - 4:00 pm

 About the Course:

-We are now in a time where police officers are being held accountable more than ever for their actions.
-How can you possibly know what to do legally when you’ve never been advised of what the courts have deemed acceptable and non-acceptable practice?
+Currently, police officers are being held accountable more than ever for their actions.
+Officers cannot possibly know what to do legally, when they have never been advised of what the courts deem acceptable or non-acceptable practice.
 Simply relying on “What you’ve heard” or “What was taught in the academy” does not suffice for the modern-day Law Enforcement Officer.
-YOU NEED TO KNOW THIS STUFF!
-We are constantly showing police officers what they are doing wrong and how to do it right based on Supreme Court Decisions.
+Street Cop Training strives to show police officers what they are doing wrong and how to do it right based on Supreme Court Decisions.

-Daniel Foster began his law enforcement career in 2011 as a Pennsylvania police officer.
+Instructor Daniel Foster began his law enforcement career in 2011 as a Pennsylvania police officer.
 He has served as a military police officer in the United States Marine Corps from 2010 – 2017 and is currently a member of the United States Air Force.
-Foster is presently employed as a Police Officer in the Patrol Division of a Western Pennsylvania municipality where he serves as a Field Training Officer and the Team Leader for his agency’s Criminal Interdiction Unit and is a member of a countywide Drug Task Force.
-Early in his career, Dan understood the importance of mastering case law to guide his actions in the field.
+Foster is presently employed as a Police Officer in the Patrol Division of a Western Pennsylvania municipality where he serves as a Field Training Officer and the Team Leader for his agency’s Criminal Interdiction Unit.
+Foster is also a member of the countywide Drug Task Force.
+Early in his career, Foster understood the importance of mastering case law to guide his actions in the field.
 His vast knowledge of case law has directly led to numerous significant arrests and seizures.
-Viewed as a case law expert among his peers he is routinely called upon to offer legal guidance in the field.
+Viewed as a case law expert among his peers, he is routinely called upon to offer legal guidance in the field.
 Foster is a recipient of a National Interdiction Award and has received numerous other awards throughout his military and law enforcement careers.
 Additionally, he holds a bachelor’s degree in Criminal Justice and a master’s degree in Criminal Justice and Business Administration.
 Foster is also an IACP certified Drug Recognition Expert.

 Venue: Newtown, PA